-This technology is clever and kind of fun, but it can also be somewhat slow on all but the fastest Macs.
-And it requires a microphone - something not all Macs have.
+This technology is clever and kind of fun, but it can also be somewhat frustrating when it doesn't recognize what you say.
+And it requires a decent microphone - although the mic built into most Macs sometimes works okay.
 The bottom line is that I've never been able to get Speech Recognition to work well enough to continue using it beyond a few hours at best.
 Still, it's kind of cool (and it's a freebie), and I've heard more than one user profess love for it.
 Which is why it's included here.